 Note that there are no uncertainties listed in this table.
 Yes, the ruler that we’re using has some limit of precision, which is apparently .1 cm according to this table, but the variation between measurements is much larger than this, so the precision of the ruler won’t be too important.
 In a well-designed experiment the precision of your instruments should be much less than the intrinsic variation that you are trying to measure.

+Mean

 The most complete way to report this data would be to report the entire table as we’ve done here.
 However, this becomes impractical as more and more data are collected.
 Moreover, it becomes very difficult to see trends when you just got big lists of numbers.
 Therefore, we need ways to characterize our data.
 If you’re looking for a way to characterize the data, the first thing that you might think of to do would be to take the average.
 Now in mathematics, the word average is replaced with the word mean; they’re synonyms.
 There are many different symbols for mean and each discipline seems to have their own one, so I’m going to present you with all of them.
 I wish we could agree on which symbol to use, but we can’t, so I’m just going to show you all of what’s out there.
 The Greek letter µ here is a very general symbol for mean.
 A general tip I would have is that you learn your Greek alphabet.
 Another way to represent mean is, let’s say we’re using the variable H to represent the height of a man, then you might see H or H to represent the mean.
 The formula for the mean is given by

 μ=1Nixi

 Many of the equations that you might see in this video can get pretty ugly looking, but they are manageable if you stop and parse them down and read what the equation is trying to tell you.
 A good tip for questions is to read actually right to left.
 So, let’s give that a shot with this equation.
 The letter i represents an index over the measurements.
 Here we have 20 measurements, so i is an integer that runs from 1 to 20. xi is one specific measurement, so x5 is the height of the fifth person which, according to our table, is 180.4 cm.
 To calculate the mean, we add up all the measurements, and then divide by the number of measurements.
 Let’s calculate the mean.
 For these data, when we add up all of the measurements, we get a sum of 3540 cm.
 We divide by the number of measurements; take 3540cm20cm, which gives us a result of 177 cm.
+This is our average or mean.

+Standard Deviation

-This is our average.
-For our mean: the mean provides a great starting point for characterizing data, but it’s insufficient because it’s missing a key feature.
+The mean provides a great starting point for characterizing data, but it’s insufficient because it’s missing a key feature.
 Just representing the mean gives us no clue on how spread out these data are.
 Phrased differently, we don’t have any information on what is the average distance for a random data point to the mean.
 So if we’re looking at this question, let’s try to translate this question into mathematics.
 Well, the distance from a given data point xi to the mean would be H-xi, and the average distance would be, well, take all of these different distances, μ-xi, add them all up and divide by the number of measurements.